 - use of a personal vehicle - total km x Youth Science Canada approved rate (maximum of approximately 500 km each way and 1 vehicle per 3 or fewer CWSF participants)

 - other surface travel expenses approved in advance by Youth Science Canada.

-5.5 All claims for expenses incurred in a calendar year under this policy must be submitted and received by Youth Science Canada by June 30 of that calendar year.
-No reimbursement will be made after this deadline under any circumstances.
+7.5 All claims for expenses incurred under this policy must be submitted and received by Youth Science Canada by June 30 of the CWSF year.
+No reimbursement will be made after this deadline.

-5.6 All expense claims must include original receipts supporting the amounts claimed, where applicable.
-No reimbursement will be made to claims without receipts.
+7.6 All expense claims must include copies of receipts supporting the amounts claimed.
+No reimbursement will be made for claims without receipts.

 8 Project Shipping